Stream

 Share Videos

-You can share access, set permissions, and remove access the same as sharing any file from your Cloud apps.
+You can share access, set permissions, and remove access to videos the same as sharing any file from your Cloud apps.
 Find more information about sharing files in our SharePoint Share Files documentation.

-1. Log in and access your videos using the directions above.
+1. Log in to Stream (on SharePoint) and access your videos using the directions above.

 2. Next to the appropriate video, select the More Options icon.